 TikTok's direct-to-distributor payment model is unique among short-form video platforms.

-Since payment is per video creation, your strategy should focus on encouraging sound adoption.
-Create content formats that others want to replicate.
+Since payment is now view-based, your strategy should focus on both sound adoption (more videos = more potential views) and content quality (videos that get watched generate more royalties).
+Create content formats that others want to replicate with high watch-through rates.
 Make clips easy to use with clear hooks and natural edit points.
 Engage with creators who use your sound through duets and reactions.
-Track video creations through TikTok for Artists to understand what drives adoption.
+Track metrics through TikTok for Artists to understand what drives both adoption and views.

-A successful TikTok campaign generates both streaming conversion (through "Add to Music App") and direct TikTok royalties (through video creations).
-Optimizing for one does not automatically optimize for the other.
+A successful TikTok campaign generates both streaming conversion (through "Add to Music App") and direct TikTok royalties (through views on videos using your sound).
+The two often correlate - content that keeps viewers watching is also content that converts to DSP streams.